jsawaya/eigenframe/README.md

 # ![Alt](web/res/icon/mipmap-mdpi/ic_launcher_round.png "eigenframe") EigenFrame
 ## Platform for dynamic systems on Android

-EigenFrame is similar to a web-browser in that it starts with a url request.

-Instead of getting a simple web page, EigenFrame gets the specifications to dynamically build a custom application including Android user-interface components and provides access to available camera hardware and device sensors.
+EigenFrame starts with a url request, but instead of getting a simple web page, EigenFrame parses specifications (represented in JSON format) to dynamically build an openly programmable application that includes Android user-interface components, and provides access to available camera hardware and device sensors.

-EigenFrame is openly programmable.

-More than just a web-browser, EigenFrame enables programmable scripting interfaces including an embedded javascript interpreter with access to internal Android classes, methods and properties.
+More than just a web-browser, EigenFrame has an embedded javascript interpreter with access to internal Android classes, methods and properties, and a secure-shell client capability to interface with a local Termux app (with openssh) to integrate *your own* application scripts, in whatever language/tool you choose (bash, git, ruby, perl, python, prolog, gpg ...).

-In contrast, web-browsers have very limited scripting access to the host mobile device, from inside a browser window.
+In contrast, web-browsers only have limited scripting access to the host mobile device, from inside a browser window.

-EigenFrame includes a secure-shell client capability to interface with a local Termux app (with openssh) to run your own application scripts (bash, git, ruby, perl, python, prolog, gpg ...).

-You can also use cloud-based micro-services through asynchronous url/ssh requests to generate dynamic EigenFrame screen components for secure system integration and a truly extensible architecture.

-EigenFrame specifications are represented in JSON format.
+EigenFrame provides asynchronous url/ssh requests, so you can use cloud-based services, or local Termux services (like: Apache2/CGI, or Ruby Webrick) to generate dynamic EigenFrame components - this repository includes examples.

+EigenFrame - a truly extensible architecture for dynamic system integration.

 ## Initial app-url request